 Before I start claiming that all you need is a mic and a computer (which is pretty much true), or that the mic can be cheap (also true), I should qualify something.

 In general, the cheaper the microphone and/or interface, the longer it will take you to record professional sounding voice overs.
 It is possible.
 But you sort of trade time for money.
 And for some, that's OK.
 They may have more time than money.
 Lots of people do.

-I actually include "time" in my list of voice over recording equipment.
+I actually include "time" in my list of recording gear for home studios.
 The reason for this is that you CAN record decent quality sound from a mic costing about 50 bucks (what I consider the minimum).
 But the less expensive gear tends to also record noise.

 It is definitely possible to fix most noise problems with software after your record your voice.
 But that takes time.
 Some noise removal takes quite a lot of time.